<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 People are great at finding ways to increase efficiency.
 Approximately one in four improvements result in time savings, which can be repurposed to better meet customer needs or it might help us reduce the need to hire more people.

-Furthermore, this time-savings is estimated to have a "soft savings" of $7,924 per improvement in the first year the improvement is implemented, based on the cost of that employee's time.
-It's only "hard savings" if we can reduce overtime costs or if we can do more value-adding work with the same number of people.
+Furthermore, this time savings is estimated to have a "soft savings" of $7,924 per improvement in the first year the improvement is implemented, based on the cost of that employee's time.
+It's only "hard savings" if we can reduce overtime costs or do more value-adding work with the same number of people.

 $25,000 Annual Impact Per Person

-80% of your improvement potential lies in your front lines, which means this is the area you need to focus on increasing engagement in order to maximize your ROI.
+80% of your improvement potential lies in your front lines, so this is the area you need to focus on to increase engagement and maximize your ROI.
 Regardless of how dedicated your senior leaders are or how clever your improvement team is, you need the ideas of the people who actually DO the work.
-These are the people that know what processes are slowing them down, what wastes money, and what they could change to increase customer satisfaction and revenue.
-Simply put, the people who DO the work are the best suited to IMPROVE the work.
+These are the people who know what processes are slowing them down, what wastes money, and what they could change to increase customer satisfaction and revenue.
+Simply put, the people who DO the work are best suited to IMPROVE it.

 Continuous improvement is a powerful approach for helping organizations meet increased consumer, financial, and legal demands.
 Most organizations include leadership in improvement initiatives - but a true continuous improvement organization involves everyone.
 By engaging every employee in a culture of continuous improvement and innovation, companies achieve increased quality, improved safety, better customer and employee satisfaction, and a significant ROI.